Homemade Chicken Noodle Soup

 - Freshly ground black pepper

-4 Taste the stock.
+5 Salt the stock: Taste the stock.
 It should be rather bland because up to now, no salt has been added.
 Add salt to taste.
-As a guideline, for 3 quarts of stock, start with 2 tablespoons of salt.
+As a guideline, for each quart of stock, add 2 teaspoons of salt.